mmanuelgg/Arch/README.md

 # Arch
-My config files for Arch Linux
+My config files for Arch Linux.

-InstallPackages: file to autoinstall packages
+InstallPackages: file to autoinstall packages.

+## NVIM
+For nvim I use packer, so make sure to clone its git.